Tewodros01/10_Week0_Challenge/notebooks/README.md

-Solar Radiation Data Analysis
+# Exploratory Data Analysis of Solar Radiation Data

-Project Overview
-This project involves exploratory data analysis (EDA) on solar radiation data collected from various locations.
-The objective is to gain insights into weather patterns, solar energy generation, and related factors through statistical analysis and visualizations.
-This project uses Python libraries like Pandas, Seaborn, and Matplotlib to perform data cleaning and EDA.
+This project involves exploratory data analysis (EDA) on solar radiation data collected from various locations, with the objective of cleaning, analyzing, and visualizing the data.
+The analysis includes summary statistics, data quality checks, correlation analysis, time series analysis, and various visualizations.

-Project Structure
-data/: Contains the source CSV files used for analysis. notebooks/: Contains Jupyter Notebooks for performing data analysis. results/: Stores visualizations and output files generated during analysis.
-README.md: This document, providing an overview of the project.
-Code Overview
+## Code Overview
-The primary notebook in this project includes:

-Data Loading: Loading data from CSV files and handling errors.
-Data Cleaning: Removing duplicates, handling missing values, and converting invalid data.
-Exploratory Data Analysis:
+- The code is written in Python and relies on several libraries for data manipulation and visualization, including `pandas`, `numpy`, `seaborn`, and `matplotlib` .
+- The code is structured to load CSV data files, clean them, and perform EDA on each dataset.
+- The EDA process includes calculating summary statistics, creating time-series visualizations, correlation heatmaps, histograms, scatter plots, and box plots.

+## Functions

+- **`clean_data(data)`**: Cleans the data by handling missing values, duplicates, and invalid data.
+It converts infinite values to NaN, imputes missing numeric values with the column mean, removes duplicates, and handles entirely null columns.
+- **`perform_eda(data, location_name)`**: Performs exploratory data analysis on the dataset for a specific location.
+This includes:

-Summary statistics
+  - Summary statistics
+  - Data quality checks
-Time-series analysis
+  - Time series analysis
-Correlation analysis
+  - Correlation analysis
-Wind analysis
+  - Wind analysis
-Temperature analysis
+  - Temperature analysis
-Various visualizations (scatter plots, box plots, etc.)
-Usage Instructions
+  - Histograms, box plots, and scatter plots

+- **`load_csv_data(file_path)`**: Loads CSV data from a specified file path with error handling to check for file existence and parsing issues.

+## Requirements

-To run the Jupyter Notebook and perform the EDA:
+To run this project, ensure you have the following packages installed:

-Ensure you have Python 3.x installed.
-Install the required libraries: pandas, seaborn, matplotlib, and numpy.
-Clone this repository and navigate to the project directory.
-Start Jupyter Notebook with the following command:

-Visualizations
-During the EDA, various visualizations are generated, including:

-Time-series plots of solar radiation and temperature data.
-Correlation heatmaps showing relationships between variables.
-Box plots, scatter plots, and histograms for additional insights.
-Error Handling
-The code includes error handling to manage issues like missing files, parsing errors, and invalid data formats.
-If you encounter errors, check the CSV files for anomalies or corrupted data.
+- `pandas`
+- `numpy`
+- `seaborn`
+- `matplotlib`

+Ensure your Python environment is set up with these packages before executing the code.